KyleStiers/variant-calling-pipeline-gatk4/README.md

 # variant-calling-pipeline-gatk4
-Variant Calling Pipeline Using GATK4 and Nextflow
+Variant Calling Pipeline Using GATK4 and Nextflow - Adapted for generalized use in the MU cluster environment

 This repo contains a Nextflow script for variant detection using GATK4.
 Full details including a description of the analysis and how to use the script: https://gencore.bio.nyu.edu/variant-calling-pipeline-gatk4/
 <br>